iza-institute-of-labor-economics/gettsim/docs/geps/gep-05.rst

 1. Some applications require the exact, rounded, amount as specified in the law.
 This is also helpful for creating test cases.
-2. Other applications require smooth functions and the non-rounding error does not matter much.
+2. Other applications benefit if functions are mostly smooth and the non-rounding error relative to the law does not matter much.

-This document describes how we go about supporting both use cases.
+GETTSIM's default will be 1.
+This document describes how we support both use cases.

 Implementation